Spring cleaning | Guide for making the best of your old furniture

 These are options to dispose of the furniture you are not keeping:

-Sell: Depending on the condition of your furniture, look for your local consignment stores and auction houses; list it on Craigslist and Facebook.
+Sell: Depending on the condition of your furniture, look for your local consignment stores and auction houses; list it on Craigslist and Facebook Marketplace.
+If you have a local flea market, show a picture to market vendors.

 Whatever option you choose help your excess furniture go anywhere but the landfill.
 You will be helping the environment!